 Our Stubble Length Guide (3mm – 10mm) will explain all you need to know about Designer Stubble and more.

 You might also like our Men’s Grooming Guide

 How to Grow Stubble?

-Once you have your desired length (3 mm, 5 mm and 10 mm are most popular lengths).
+Once you have your desired length (3 mm, 5 mm and 10 mm are the most popular lengths).
 Heavy stubble is also known as the 10-day beard.

 Want to know how to use Hair Clippers?
 Read our How to Use Hair Clippers for Beginners Guide.

 Best Beard Stubble Trimmers Under £80